Avoiding colour pooling and flashing on sock gussets

 You might wonder why I didn’t use the helical knitting method for the whole sock and the answer is that I wanted to see how the yarn knitted up as it was dyed.
 Helical knitting is a great technique but it does change how the yarn looks as you’re either using two different yarns (the more usual method of working this technique) or in the case of a skein like this one, you’re using both ends at once so the colours will potentially run in opposite directions.
 It was fine for the gusset section as I wanted to make sure that the colours were mixed up, but I didn’t want to do that for the whole sock.

 I’m looking forward to using this idea on more socks – not because I don’t like the flashing and pooling, because I think that sometimes it can give wonderful effects that would be lost otherwise – but because I like to try out new things!

 Do let me know how you get on if you decide to to try this out too!

-This tutorial is free and will always remain so, but if you have enjoyed using it and would like to make a donation to future projects, it will be gratefully received!
+This tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx